History of Panama (1977–present): Politics and institutions after Noriega

 During her administration, Moscoso attempted to strengthen social programs, especially for child and youth development, protection, and general welfare.
 Education programs have also been highlighted.
 More recently, Moscoso focused on bilateral and multilateral free trade initiatives with the hemisphere.
 Moscoso's administration successfully handled the Panama Canal transfer and has been effective in the administration of the Canal.

 Panama's counternarcotics cooperation has historically been excellent (in fact, officials of the DEA praised the role played by Manuel Noriega prior to his falling-out with the U.S.) The Panamanian Government has expanded money-laundering legislation and concluded with the U.S. a Counternarcotics Maritime Agreement and a Stolen Vehicles Agreement.
 In the economic investment arena, the Panamanian Government has been very successful in the enforcement of intellectual property rights and has concluded with the U.S. a very important Bilateral Investment Treaty Amendment and an agreement with the Overseas Private Investment Corporation (OPIC).
 The Moscoso administration was very supportive of the United States in combating international terrorism.

 In 2004, Martín Torrijos again ran for president but this time won handily.
 In 2009, conservative supermarket magnate Ricardo Martinelli won a landslide victory in the presidential election and he succeeded president Martin Torrijos.
 Five years later, President Martinelli was succeeded by Juan Carlos Varela, the winner of 2014 election.

 In 2016, the Panama Papers, which is not to be confused with the 2017 public release of the Paradise Papers, were released.
 The Panamanian law firm of Mossack Fonseca (MossFon) was cited numerous times in these documents and later dissolved on March 14, 2018.

 In July 2019, Laurentino “Nito” Cortizo of the Democratic Revolution Party (PRD) was sworn in as the new President of Panama, after winning the May 2019 presidential election.
+On 1 July 2024, José Raúl Mulino was sworn in as Panama’s new president.
+Mulino, a close ally of former president Ricardo Martinelli, won the presidential election in May 2024.